HYPJUDY/movie-ticket-and-service-website/codes/movie-ticket-and-service-website/readme.md

 ### Update movie class and order class
 What to do before running
-* drop the previous movie and ordertable tables in your mysql database with the command "drop table movie/ordertable"
+* drop the previous movie and ordertable tables in your mysql database with the command `drop table movie;` and `drop table ordertable;`
 * create new tables with the SQL statement in the updated .sql file.